MicrosoftDocs/entra-docs/docs/architecture/migration-best-practices.md

 - **Certificates.** ([AD FS global signing certificate](/windows-server/identity/ad-fs/design/certificate-requirements-for-federation-servers)).
 In Microsoft Entra ID, you can use one certificate per application or one certificate for all applications.
 Stagger expiration dates and configure reminders.
 Delegate certificate management to least-privileged roles.
 Review common questions and information [related to certificates that Microsoft Entra ID creates](/azure/active-directory/manage-apps/tutorial-manage-certificates-for-federated-single-sign-on) to establish federated SSO to SaaS applications.
 - **Claim rules and basic attribute mapping.** For SaaS applications, you might need only basic attribute-to-claim mapping.
 Learn how to [customize SAML token claims](/azure/active-directory/develop/saml-claims-customization).
 - **Extract username from UPN.** Microsoft Entra ID supports regex-based transformation (also related to [SAML token claim customization](/azure/active-directory/develop/saml-claims-customization)).
-- **Group claims.** Emit group claims filtered by those of which the user is a member and assigned to the application.
+- **Group claims.** Emit group claims filtered by the users who are members and assigned to the application.
 You can [configure group claims for applications by using Microsoft Entra ID](/azure/active-directory/hybrid/connect/how-to-connect-fed-group-claims).
 - **Web Application Proxy.** Publish with [Microsoft Entra Application Proxy](/azure/active-directory/app-proxy/application-proxy-configure-single-sign-on-with-kcd) to connect securely to on-premises web apps without a VPN.
 Provide remote access to on-premises web apps and native support for legacy authentication protocols.

 ### Application migration process plan